 The Woorabinda Aboriginal Shire Council works in conjunction with the Woorabinda Pastoral Company to operate seven properties in the area, which are grazing and cropping enterprises.
-As part of Reef Aid, we are working alongside Woorabinda Pastoral Company to restore eroding gullies, enhance grazing management practices and improve water quality across two of the properties – Foley Vale Station near Duaringa, and Woorabinda Station near the Woorabinda township.
+As part of Reef Aid, we worked alongside Woorabinda Pastoral Company to restore eroding gullies, enhance grazing management practices and improve water quality across two of the properties – Foley Vale Station near Duaringa, and Woorabinda Station near the Woorabinda township.

 Next to climate change, poor water quality is the greatest threat to the Great Barrier Reef.
-Fine sediment flowing from eroding land onto the Great Barrier Reef smothers coral and fishes, creates algal blooms and weakens the Reef’s ability to recover from the impacts of climate change like coral bleaching.
+Fine sediment flowing from eroding land onto the Great Barrier Reef smothers coral and fishes, creates algal blooms and weakens the Reef’s ability to recover from the impacts of climate change, like coral bleaching.

 Relationships like this one with Woorabinda Pastoral Company and Woorabinda Aboriginal Shire Council are critical to the success of Reef Aid, with commitment from landholders who steward the land helping ensure the health of the Reef.